mattfarina/pkg/use_cases/README.md

 # Use Cases

-This directory shares a set of use cases for a package management system and specification to be able to handle for Go.
+This directory shares a set of use cases for tooling (e.g. Go package managers) to solve that need specification information.
+Part of this is to identify the information not available today to solve the use cases.
 [If you have any feedback please feel free to share](https://github.com/mattfarina/pkg/issues).

 Current use cases: